 A 529 educational fund will most likely also be exempt from bankruptcy.
 As long as the beneficiary of the account is your child, the money in this account will be protected.
 However, the same rules that apply to the bank accounts we discussed earlier apply here.
 In fact, the rules for these accounts are a bit more specific.
 Funds deposited in the last 365 days are eligible to be seized in bankruptcy, funds deposited between 365 and 720 days are exempt up to the amount of $6,225, and anything deposited over 720 days is completely exempt.
 Consult with your bankruptcy lawyer to make the best decision when you have funds in a 529 account.

 Unless your child specifically paid for their clothes, furniture, toys, etc, they’ll be subject to being seized in bankruptcy.
 Since you bought these items for your child, it’s considered your property.
 This is only something you have to consider when filing Chapter 7 because it deals with the matter of exempt and nonexempt property.
 Luckily, these items typically aren’t taken unless they are of significant value.
 Ask your bankruptcy lawyer what property could possibly be taken to get a better idea of your situation.

 Everyone has a unique case, so trust a bankruptcy lawyer who will take the time to fully understand your situation.
-At Groce & DeArmon, we can advise you on the best course of action and help make filing bankruptcy as easy as possible.
+At Groce & DeArmon, P.C., we can advise you on the best course of action and help make filing bankruptcy as easy as possible.
 Contact us today to schedule an appointment with a bankruptcy lawyer, or view our website for more information.